Yorkeys Knob—boat ramp

 - Total investment

 - $22.4 million

 - $18.9 million

 - $3.5 million

-Element 1: Tenders to be re-advertised in late-2021 for boundary fencing of the project.
+Element 1: Readvertised tenders are currently being evaluated for the boundary fencing element of the project.
 This element will be delivered once road access is available to the site from Buckley Street via the Element 2 works.
 This timing has changed to provide cost savings and avoid disruption to Half Moon Bay Golf Club associated with construction access through the Club.